Scheduled MonumentsEnglandBinchester Roman fort (Vinovia)

 What is Binchester Roman fort (Vinovia)?

-Binchester Roman fort is a auxiliary fort in County Durham that formed part of Dere Street, the principal Roman military route through northern Britain.
+Binchester Roman fort, known in antiquity as Vinovia, is a Roman auxiliary fort located near Bishop Auckland in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002362.

 Who is responsible for protecting Binchester Roman fort (Vinovia)?